-The first study compared a group of adults doing regular LES MILLS™ group fitness classes for five hours a week with a group that substituted one of their hour-long cardio classes (such as BODYATTACK™, BODYSTEP™ or RPM™) with two LES MILLS GRIT™ workouts.
-Those who did LES MILLS GRIT™ showed vast improvements in lean body mass, glucose tolerance and maximal oxygen consumption.
-There was also a startling reduction in cardiovascular disease risk factors.
+The study compared a group of adults doing regular LES MILLS™ group fitness workouts for five hours a week with a group that substituted one of their hour-long cardio workouts (such as BODYATTACK™, BODYSTEP™ or RPM™) with two LES MILLS GRIT™ workouts.

-The second study followed professional female athletes.
-A team of soccer players substituted their usual seven hours of off-season training with just four hours and added two LES MILLS GRIT™ workouts.
+In another study, Gottschall followed professional athletes.
+A team of soccer players substituted their usual seven hours of off-season training with just four hours and added two LES MILLS GRIT workouts.
 Despite decreasing their training time by two hours per week, the soccer players saw significant changes in both body composition and fitness levels.

 Together these studies prove that 30 minutes of LES MILLS GRIT twice a week, will create significant changes in your fitness and body composition, lower the risk factors for cardiovascular disease, and smash through your fitness plateau.
 For a fit and active population, HIIT is extremely time efficient.

 “For those people with a good base level of cardiovascular fitness and strength, HIIT will help you to keep getting fitter,” explains Bryce Hastings, Les Mills Head of Research.
 “For athletes, it can reduce training time and still improve performance.”